roncterry/vbmcctl/README.md

 ## Config File
 The default config file is: **/etc/vbmcctl.cfg**

-If this file does not exist and a config file is not supplied on the command line the command will exit.
+If this file does not exist and a config file is not supplied on the command line the command will exit with an error.

+If the variables in the config file are empty the command will exit with an error.

 ## Config File Syntax